chrisn731/Systems-Programming/README.md

 	REG|11|Who's there?|
 ```
 When an error is encountered, an error message is sent to the remote host that sent the
 faulty message.
+After the message is sent the connection to the remote host is closed.
-Error messages have a similar format to regular messages but have no message
+Error messages have a similar format to regular messages but have no message length
-length because their payload will always be four characters.
+because their payload will always be four characters.
 ```
 ERR|M<Section err><Err type>|